U.S. braces for Omicron ahead of southern Africa travel ban | Health

 The governor of one hard-hit state, Arkansas' Asa Hutchinson, expressed worry over another blow from the latest variant, telling CNN's "State of the Union" program: "Delta has been tough on us.
 And so we don't welcome a new variant.
 And it is a great concern."
 The variant could cast a pall over the rest of the U.S. holiday season and potentially impact companies' return-to-office plans depending on what officials discover in coming weeks.
 A number of banks and other firms have said they planned for workers to come back in January.

 On Wall Street, sources at major U.S. banks and European banks with large U.S. operations said they were not yet changing their policies but were monitoring the situation.
-(Writing by Susan Heavey; Additional reporting by Nandita Bose, Chris Gallagher, Joel Schectman, David Shepardson in Washington; and Matt Scuffham, Megan Davies and Peter Szekely in New York; Editing by Heather Timmons, Mark Porter, Lisa Shumaker and David Gregorio)
+(Writing by Susan Heavey; Additional reporting by Nandita Bose, Chris Gallagher, Joel Schectman, David Shepardson and Simon Lewis in Washington; and Matt Scuffham, Megan Davies and Peter Szekely in New York; Editing by Heather Timmons, Mark Porter, Lisa Shumaker, David Gregorio and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)